Studentship faqs

 • You will have additional support beyond just your supervisor and host organisation.
 The CENTA admin can help you with guidance, questions and more.

-• CENTA has been running as a DTP since 2014, which has enabled us to build a wealth of knowledge, resources, networks and contacts to support you over the years.
+• CENTA has been running since 2014, which has enabled us to build a wealth of knowledge, resources, networks and contacts to support you over the years.

 • You will have additional training provision.
 The CENTA Teaching and Training Fellow implements additional training opportunities throughout the year, giving you the opportunity to get free expert training beyond what you learn in your research group.
 This includes scientific and technical training, but also transferrable and commercial skills training that your PI/Group Leader may not themselves be able to provide.